To provide feedback or subscribe to our newsletter (no charge) click tom@tomingraminc.com and enter SUBSCRIBE

 The Best:

-• Strategy produces MARGINS for good people, good systems
+• Strategy produces HIGH MARGINS for good people, good systems

 • Actively Fight Complexity

-• Iterate from MVP to Cost Effective Finished Product
+• Iterate from MVP (see note ii )to Cost Effective Finished Product (Agile)

 Consultants’ Marginal / Poor SWR Results Record